The Banff Pavillion

 Year Completed: 2024

 The town of Banff wanted a community pavilion at sports fields on the outskirts of town.
-This facility would have washrooms and showers, a central meeting space and kitchen for the ability to have catered or community events.
+This facility would have washrooms and showers, a central meeting space and a kitchen for the ability to have catered or community events.
+The project is extremely energy efficient and certified as a Passive House Low Energy Building.
+The building is also certified for a minimum 100-year life span through the SSRIA building program (Smart Sustainable Resilient Infrastructure Association).